adamedx/autographps-sdk/ROADMAP.md

 * Should add Remove-GraphApplicationCertificate
 * Disable auto-cert generation for apps, make it opt-in everywhere (not just Linux) and add warnings
 * Change size in Get-GraphLog to ResponseRawContentSize field
+* Add formatting to Get-GraphApplicationCertificate
+* Formatting for get-graphapplicationcertificate
+* Outputtype for application certificate commands
+* outputtype for application commands

 ### Postponed